 This coverage helps pay medical expenses for you and any of your passengers after an accident, no matter who’s at fault.

 This is a type of coverage that’s required in some (but not all) states.
 It’s a bit like medical expenses coverage, but it helps pay for other expenses while you're recovering from an injury.
 These could be things like childcare costs or lost wages if you can’t work.

-An insurance agent may also mention the following protections as going toward being fully covered on your insurance: rental reimbursement, roadside assistance, guaranteed auto protection (GAP), tire damage, towing and breakdown cover.
+An insurance agent may also mention that the following protections are part of full coverage insurance: rental reimbursement, roadside assistance, guaranteed auto protection (GAP), tire damage, towing and breakdown cover.